renovatebot/renovate/lib/modules/datasource/endoflife-date/readme.md

 kubernetes_version = "1.26"
 ```

-Give the above `.tfvars` file, you put this in your `renovate.json`:
+Given the above `.tfvars` file, you put this in your `renovate.json`:

 ```json
 {